jimshowalter/architecture-enforcer/README.md

 Different subpackages can be assigned to different components.
 For example, com.foo.utils.math could be assigned to a Math component, com.foo.utils.strings could be assigned to a Strings component, and com.foo.utils could be assigned to a Utils component.

 Individual classes can be split out from packages and assigned to different components by specifying classes belonging to the components.
 However, this should be treated as temporary, because when code is relocated to Maven projects (or Java modules), best practice is for every package to belong to exactly one project/module.
-Sok where possible, moving classes to different packages is preferable.
+So, where possible, moving classes to different packages is preferable.

 Classes belonging to the default package (that is, not having a package) can be assigned to components by specifying them in the components.